- Acclaimed Flop: Despite highly positive reviews from critics and fans alike, Emotion debuted at #16 on the Billboard 200 and suffered dismal sales.

 - Colbert Bump: The odds of a third-place runner-up on American Idol going to #1 on the Billboard Hot 100 are small enough, while the odds of a third-place runner-up on Canadian Idol going to #1 in the States are next to nothing... but that's exactly what happened with her and "Call Me Maybe" after Justin Bieber praised the song on Twitter, putting in motion what later became a huge musical and memetic phenomenon.
 Still, no other Canadian Idol contestant has made any impact internationally.

 - One-Hit Wonder: She is commonly called this; although she technically had two hits outside of Canada; the other hit, "Good Time," is a duet with Owl City, and it's he who gets first billing.
 "Call Me Maybe"'s view as a novelty song only makes things worse.
-She did attempt a Career Resurrection three years later with "I Really Like You" and "Run Away with Me", and while it was nowhere as big as "Call Me Maybe", it was quite successful, especially from a critical point of view.
+She did attempt a Career Resurrection three years later with "I Really Like You" and "Run Away with Me", and while it was nowhere as big as "Call Me Maybe" or even "Good Time", it was quite successful, especially from a critical point of view.

 - Similarly Named Works: Her 2008 album Tug of War should not be confused with Paul McCartney's 1982 album of the same name.